I tried out the ability to manage .env files with 1Password Environments

 Benefits for Team Development

-• No need to send secrets via Slack
+• No longer need to send secrets via Slack

-• Change history for environment variables is recorded in 1Password
+• Change history of environment variables is recorded in 1Password

 Summary

-After actually using 1Password Environments in practice, I find it more convenient than I expected.
+After actually operating 1Password Environments, I find it more convenient than expected.
 In particular, since the .env file does not physically exist, I have been completely freed from the anxiety of "what if I accidentally commit it to Git."

 It is currently available as a public beta supporting macOS/Linux, with the Windows version reportedly under development.
-While it is still in beta, it operates stably, and I think it is worth trying for anyone who feels challenged by secret management in iOS development.
+Although still in beta, it operates stably, and I think it is worth trying for anyone who feels challenged by secret management in iOS development.

 Job Openings: Classmethod is Hiring iOS Engineers

-The Starbucks Digital Technology Department is looking for engineers capable of iOS app development.
-We are looking forward to applications from people who would like to work with us while sharing information about new Xcode and iOS features in channels like misc-ios!
+The Starbucks Digital Technology Division is looking for engineers capable of iOS app development.
+We are waiting for applications from people who want to work with us while sharing various things about new Xcode and iOS features in misc-ios and similar channels!

 https://careers.classmethod.jp/requirements/sbj-nativeapp-ios/